MiladAfsari/ContactManager/README.md

 # ContactManager
 This Is a small application with minimal Implementation

-I Use the following technologies on this project:
+I use the following technologies on this project:

 - ASP.NET Core
 - Entity Framework (with Migrations)